Ginsbourger/ginsbourger.github.io/_pages/team.md

 * [Adriana Clavijo Daza](https://www.linkedin.com/in/adriana-clavijo/)

 In her master thesis in statistics and data science at UniBE (co-mentored with [S. Lozza-Fiacco](https://www.linkedin.com/in/serena-lozza-fiacco-111568148/?originalSubdomain=ch)), Adriana has worked in categorical sequence analysis with optimal matching, with an application to data from the 'Women 40+ Healthy Aging Study'.
-Also, she has been an intern at the Swiss Group for Clinical Cancer Research.
+Also, she has been working as an intern at the Swiss Group for Clinical Cancer Research.

 * [Laetitia Colombani](https://laetitia-colombani.fr/index-en.html)